 The peanut ball is an exercise or therapy ball that is shaped like a peanut: oblong shaped, larger on each end and slightly narrower in the middle.
 Peanut balls can be used for a variety of strength training or physical therapy needs as well as by laboring women.

 Peanut Ball as a Birth Tool

 Peanut balls are the latest birth tool to hit the birthing world.
-Although they have been around awhile, they are really taking off this year (2014).
-Andrea Lythgoe, LCCE and doula, in her article for a recent Science and Sensibility article shares,
+Although they have been around awhile, they are really taking off.
+Andrea Lythgoe, LCCE and doula, in her Science and Sensibility article shares,

 “The peanut ball is most commonly used when mom needs to remain in the bed, whether because of epidural use, complications, or simply because mom is exhausted” [i].
 The peanut ball is placed between the laboring woman’s legs, opening the outlet to her pelvis while she relaxes.
 It can be used at a hospital or a home birth with or without an epidural.

 While there is not much research on the peanut ball’s use in childbirth, one study offers compelling suggestions that the use of the peanut ball may significantly reduce labor length.
 According to Tussy and Botsios, “The use of the PB during labor for patient with an epidural, as compared with standard nursing intervention, did significantly reduce the length of labor, without adverse neonatal outcomes” [ii] Premier Birth Tools has a FREE research download.

 How the Peanut Ball is Used